-This policy is reviewed at least annually by headteacher and the whole DSL team.
+This policy is reviewed at least annually by the DSL/Headteacher and the Safeguarding Governor, Janette Hunter.
 This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.

 Any changes made to this policy will be communicated to all members of staff.
 All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction programme.
-The next scheduled review date for this policy is September 2023.
+The next scheduled review date for this policy is September 2024